ry207/Doom-Editor/README.md

 This will generate a standalone executable in the dist folder.

-    Create a file named DoomTextEditor.desktop in ~/.local/share/applications/.
+    Create a .desktop file in ~/.local/share/applications/.

 ```
 [nano/vim/nvim/etc...] ~/path/to/project/folder/[chosen_nameof_desktop_file].desktop